mldbai/mldb/container_files/public_html/doc/builtin/procedures/SplitProcedure.md

 If a label is represented in fewer rows than there are splits, the rows will be placed in the firsts splits.

+## Output

+The procedure output will list all labels that were present but could not be represented in all splits under `incompleteLabels`.
+This can only happen if the number of rows where the label is present is non-zero but smaller than the number of splits.

 ## Configuration

 ![](%%config procedure split.train)